 A full list of your life insurance coverage options is outlined on the next page.
-To apply for coverage other than what's outlined here, you'll answer three questions about your health history - along with height and weight.
-Applicants who want to enroll or increase coverage after transferring from one state agency to another state agency also will be required to answer the health questions.
+To apply for coverage other than what's outlined here, you'll answer a few questions about your health history - along with height and weight.
+Applicants previously declined coverage also will be required to answer the health questions.